The Anatomy of a Hack: The Internet Age of Criminals – Part 1

 The Internet Age of Criminals

 In 2015 the global cost of cybersecurity failures was five hundred billion dollars.
-In 2018 the cost is expected to reach two trillion dollars.
-And, amazingly, that number is predicted to hit six trillion dollars by the year 2021.
+In 2018 the cost topped 1.5 trillion dollars.
+And, amazingly, that number is predicted to hit six trillion dollars next year.

 So, what’s the story behind this trend?
 I’ll answer it in a series of blog post called The Anatomy of a Hack: The Internet Age of Criminals.